mludvig/aws-ethereum-miner/README.md

 ## Quick start

-1. Login to your AWS account and have your Ethereum wallet address ready
+1. Login to your AWS account and have your ETH or ETC wallet address ready.
+Note that they may be the same or different, depending on the wallet or exchange that you use.
 2. Launch the stack in one or more of the cheapest regions.
 Sometimes spot capacity is not available in a particular region, in that case try a different one.